-Research & Development Nastel Technologies, Inc. 88 Sunnyside Blvd, Suite 101 Plainview, NY 11803
+Research & Development meshIQ 88 Sunnyside Blvd, Suite 101 Plainview, NY 11803

-Copyright © 2010-2022.
+Copyright © 2010-2023.
 All rights reserved.
-No part of the contents of this document may be produced or transmitted in any form, or by any means without the written permission of Nastel Technologies.
+No part of the contents of this document may be produced or transmitted in any form, or by any means without the written permission of meshIQ.

-Confidentiality Statement: The information within this media is proprietary in nature and is the sole property of Nastel Technologies, Inc. All products and information developed by Nastel are intended for limited distribution to authorized Nastel employees, licensed clients, and authorized users.
-This information (including software, electronic and printed media) is not to be copied or distributed in any form without the expressed written permission from Nastel Technologies, Inc.
+Confidentiality Statement: The information within this media is proprietary in nature and is the sole property of meshIQ.
+All products and information developed by meshIQ are intended for limited distribution to authorized meshIQ employees, licensed clients, and authorized users.
+This information (including software, electronic and printed media) is not to be copied or distributed in any form without the expressed written permission from meshIQ.

-Acknowledgements: The following terms are trademarks of Nastel Technologies Corporation in the United States or other countries or both: Nastel AutoPilot, AutoPilot M6, M6 Web Server, M6 Web Console, M6 for WMQ, MQControl, Navigator, XRay.
+Acknowledgements: The following terms are trademarks of meshIQ in the United States or other countries or both: AutoPilot, AutoPilot M6, M6 Web Server, M6 Web Console, M6 for WMQ, MQControl, Navigator, XRay.

-The following terms are trademarks of the IBM Corporation in the United States or other countries or both: IBM, MQ, WebSphere MQ, WIN-OS/2, AS/400, OS/2, DB2, Informix, AIX, AND z/OS.
+The following terms are trademarks of the IBM Corporation in the United States or other countries or both: IBM, MQ, WebSphere MQ, WIN-OS/2, AS/400, OS/2, DB2, Informix, AIX, and z/OS.

-Java, j2ee, and the Java Logos are trademarks of Sun Microsystems Inc. in the United States or other countries, or both.
+Java, J2EE, and the Java Logos are trademarks of Sun Microsystems Inc. in the United States or other countries, or both.

-InstallAnywhere is a registered trademark of ZeroG Software in the United States or other countries, or both.
+InstallAnywhere is a trademark or registered trademark of Flexera Software, Inc.